- Planned progressive program takes students from School to performing company.

 - Dry mopping the studio floor.

-- At the Sherwood Park location, setting up the mirrors, barres, AV cart, pulling the gym curtain divider, marking the centre with tape, and setting up sound proofing materials.
+- At the Sherwood Park location, setting up the mirrors, barres, AV cart, pulling the gym curtain divider, and marking the centre with tape.

-- Taking younger students to the washroom and water fountain (Pre-Beginner, Beginner, Grade 1).
+- Taking younger students to the washroom and water fountain (Pre-Beginner, Beginner).

 - Working with students one-on-one when individual attention might be required.